D'Angelo Russell NBA Preview vs. the Magic

 Magic 2022-23 Defensive Insights

-- Allowing 114 points per contest last year made the Magic the 15th-ranked team in the NBA on defense.
+- Defensively, the Magic conceded 114 points per game last year, 15th in the league.

-- In terms of rebounds, the Magic were seventh in the NBA last year, giving up 42 per game.
+- Conceding 42 rebounds per game last season, the Magic were seventh in the league in that category.

-- The Magic allowed 25.9 assists per contest last season (19th in the league).
+- The Magic allowed 25.9 assists per game last year (19th in the NBA).

-- Giving up 13 made three-pointers per game last season, the Magic were 25th in the NBA in that category.
+- Conceding 13 made three-pointers per game last season, the Magic were 25th in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!